 Bowness Park is currently closed for flood recovery and redevelopment.
-Parks anticipates the partial re-opening of the park this summer.
+Parks anticipates the partial re-opening of the park later this year.

 Location: 8900 48 Ave.
 N.W.